CoderFake/convert_service/README.md

   $ docker exec -i ebe python manage.py shell < ConvertService/ImportData.py
   ```

-- Note: Do not modify the old file after importing data; add a new sql file to proceed with importing data into the database.
+- **Note**: Do not modify the old file after importing data; add a new sql file to proceed with importing data into the database.

 ## Web URL
 In the development environment, access the web at the following URL.
 Adjust the URL for other environments based on the deployment configuration.